JamesHageman/redux-datagrid/docs/internal-props.md

 # Internal Props

 These props are passed to your connected datagrid to use inside its `render()` function.
-They are all passed under the `datagrid` namespace, so it's helpful if you desctructuring like so:
+They are all passed under the `datagrid` namespace, so it's helpful if you use desctructuring like so:

 ```js
 const MyDatagrid = ({ datagrid: { data, filtered }}) => <div>
   // ...
 </div>;
 ```

+### `datagrid.columns : Array<ColumnDef>`

+The processed columns from `reduxDatagrid()`.
+All string columns will be converted to proper `ColumnDef` object before being passed to your component.

 ### `datagrid.data : Array<any> | Immutable.List<any>`

 The raw data passed from the parent.